Interface Specifications

 flatten(a, 0, -1) // shape becomes [120]

-• v1.0.0 - Initial release.
+* **v1.0.0 -** Initial release.

-The expand function virtually replicates a singleton dimension of a tensor along a specified axis, modifying its shape and stride metadata without duplicating memory.
+The `expand` function virtually replicates a singleton dimension of a tensor along a specified axis, modifying its shape and stride metadata without duplicating memory.

-What does expand do?
-(Click to expand)
+<summary>What does <code>expand</code> do?
+(Click to expand)</summary>

 **Operation**